“Got me behind the pot again”

 And on and on.

-It would take another two years, during which time most fans went from a feeling a optimism to one of resigned disappointment that it would never see the light of day.
+It would take another two years, during which time most fans went from a feeling of optimism to one of resigned disappointment that it would never see the light of day.

 Finally, on September 8, 2009, fourteen years, one month, and one week after its predecessor had hit the streets and changed the game, Only Built 4 Cuban Linx… Pt II was unleashed.
 It was more than worth the wait as the incredibly high expectations were not only met, but exceeded.